 5 Ways Restoring the Gulf’s Estuaries Will Help Wildlife

-The Deepwater Horizon oil rig exploded seven years ago—April 20th, 2010.
-The restoration process, however, is really just getting started.
-Payments from BP’s 2016 settlement become available for the first time this month, and these payments will flow to the Gulf annually through 2031.
-In total, from all the various oil spill penalties, we estimate that that there is $16 billion available for restoration–an astonishing sum.
+The Deepwater Horizon oil rig exploded on April 20th, 2010, but the restoration process is still underway.
+Payments from BP’s 2016 settlement will flow to the Gulf annually through 2031.
+In total, from all the various oil spill penalties, a total of $16 billion is available for restoration—an astonishing sum.
 How can we best use this money to improve the health of the Gulf?

-The National Wildlife Federation’s new interactive, online report Making the Most of Restoration: Priorities for a Recovering Gulf describes 50 projects across all five Gulf states that we believe will create long-term benefits for the Gulf of Mexico.
+The National Wildlife Federation’s online report Making the Most of Restoration: Priorities for a Recovering Gulf describes projects across all five Gulf states that will create long-term benefits for the Gulf of Mexico.
 The recommendations emphasize restoring estuaries—the places where rivers flow into the Gulf—which are important nursery grounds for many species of marine life.
 Restoring these key coastal ecosystems should benefit the species of wildlife below:

 Blue crabs are one of nature’s survivors.
 This tough little creature—whose scientific name Callinectes sapidus translates to “savory beautiful swimmer”—is a critical part of the Gulf’s food chain, eaten by a wide variety of species from the Kemp’s ridley sea turtle to the whooping crane to many different kinds of fish.
 In addition, blue crabs are one of the most economically important fisheries of the Gulf.